-The 13 biggest benefits of publishing a Kindle book … especially if you’re a new author!
+The 13 biggest benefits of publishing a Kindle book … especially if you’re a first-time author!

 If you’ve finished writing your book and you’re researching publishing options, keep reading.
 Having helped hundreds of authors since 2013 to publish ebooks (and paperbacks) on Amazon Kindle, I can highly recommend this platform.
 I’ve published many of my own Kindle books there too.